tomedunn/the-finished-book/_classes/short-adventuring-days/short-adventuring-days.md

 For days like this, the PCs are free to use their strongest abilities all at once, which can dramatically increase their offensive and defensive strengths, allowing them to handle much tougher encounters than they could normally for full adventuring day.

 To estimate how much more encounter XP each class can handle for such days, I calculated XP values for each class across five rounds of combat (i.e., the length of a typical Deadly encounter).
-The results of these calculations are shown in Fig. <a href="#fig:single-encounter-xp-vs-level" class="fig-ref">1</a> (below) relative to their average encounter XP for a full adventuring day with only Medium difficulty encounters.
+The results of these calculations are shown in Fig. \figref{fig:single-encounter-xp-vs-level} (below) relative to their average encounter XP for a full adventuring day with only Medium difficulty encounters.

 <figure id="fig:single-encounter-xp-vs-level">
     {% include_relative fig-single-encounter-xp-vs-level-deadly-small.html %}
     {% include_relative fig-single-encounter-xp-vs-level-deadly-large.html %}
-    <figcaption>Figure 1: Ratio between an average PC's encounter XP for a single Deadly encounter adventuring day and their average encounter XP for a full adventuring day with only Medium encounters.</figcaption>
+    <figcaption>Ratio between an average PC's encounter XP for a single Deadly encounter adventuring day and their average encounter XP for a full adventuring day with only Medium encounters.</figcaption>
 </figure>

 On average, this shows the **PCs are able to handle roughly $$40\%$$ more XP** than they'd be able to for a full adventuring day made up of Medium encounters.
 However, looking at the individual classes tells a very different story, with some classes able to handle nearly twice as much, and other the same as they can normally.